MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-mdb-whats-new.md

 ## May 2022

 - **Defender for Business** (standalone) is now generally available.
-See the following resources to learn more:
+To learn more, see the following resources:

    - [Tech Community blog: Introducing Microsoft Defender for Business](https://techcommunity.microsoft.com/t5/small-and-medium-business-blog/introducing-microsoft-defender-for-business/ba-p/2898701)
    - [What is Microsoft Defender for Business?](../security/defender-business/mdb-overview.md)